Secreto31126/whatsapp-api-js/README.md

         ]
     ));

     console.log(await promise ??
-"There are more types of messages, such as locations, templates/interactives replies and all the other medias types.");
+"There are more types of messages, such as locations, templates, interactives, reactions and all the other media types.");

     Whatsapp.markAsRead(phoneID, message.id);
 }